freemanzMrojo/freemanzMrojo/README.md

 Welcome to my profile!

-- 💬 Ask me about Java, TypeScript and Ethereum-related stuff :)
+- 💬 Ask me about Java, TypeScript and blockchain-related stuff :)

 - 📫 Reach me at [Discord](https://discordapp.com/users/720641577948807178)